ibnuh/ibnuh.github.io/_posts/2019-09-08-remote-ssh-to-android-termux.md

 date: 2019-09-08 09:52:00 +0700
 ---

 Termux is a powerful terminal emulation for Android, with broad community and robust package manager.
-Making it easier to run linux computing right in your pocket these days.
+Making it easier to run Linux computing right in your pocket these days.

-This article will explain to you how to setup an SSH Server in Termux and allow you to connect to it from any client in your network.
+This article will explain to you how to set up an SSH Server in Termux and allow you to connect to it from any client in your network.

 > I refer `$` as termux and `#` as remote machine.